 Where we process your personal data by automated means (i.e., not on paper) and this processing is based on your consent or required for the performance of a contract between us, you have the right to request from us a copy of your personal data in a structured, commonly used machine-readable format and, where technically feasible, to request that we transmit your personal data in this format to another controller.

-Any changes made to this Policy from time to time will be published at the Site.
+Any changes made to this Policy from time to time will be published on Orreco websites and products.

 Contact Us.
 If you have any questions or complaints relating to this Policy, please contact us at: